 Example: LimitRequestBody 20000

-Now I have put a limit of 20000 files, so if it's reached then the user will not be able to upload any more files in the server.
+Now I have put a limit of 20000 files, so when this mark is reached then the user will not be able to upload any more files in the server.

 Q #34) How can an Apache Service be stopped by its control script?

-Answer: The Apache Service is controlled using a script called apachectl.
+Answer: The Apache Service is controlled using a script called the apachectl.

 So, to stop the service, we need to run the below-mentioned commands.

 - # /etc/inid.t/httpd.stop [for red hat based system]